 - Shares responsibility and decision making

-- Solves problems in consultation with the community, and consistently strives to improve responsiveness, and to identify and prioritized community needs
+- Solves problems in consultation with the community, consistently strives to improve responsiveness, and identifies and prioritizes community needs

 - Resolves conflict between and within community groups in a manner that enhances peace and stability